gluster/glusterdocs/Administrator Guide/glossary.md

 **Split-brain**
 :   This is a situation where data on two or more bricks in a replicated
     volume start to diverge in terms of content or metadata.
-In this state, one cannot determine programitically which set of data is "right" and which is "wrong".
+In this state, one cannot determine programmatically which set of data is "right" and which is "wrong".

 **Translator**